Larbert: Train

 Larbert railway station opened on 22 May 1848, when the Scottish Central Railway built its line through the village and narrowly survived the Beeching cuts of the 1960s.
 Larbert station lies north of one of the major rail junctions in central Scotland, where the line from Stirling and Perth splits into one branch heading to Glasgow and the other to Edinburgh.
 The station is on the Edinburgh to Dunblane and Croy Lines.
 Like most stations in Scotland, Larbert, which has two platforms, is owned by Network Rail and operated by ScotRail on their behalf.
 During the day, trains are half-hourly to Glasgow and Edinburgh and take 35 minutes and 45 minutes respectively to reach their destinations.
 There are four trains per hour to Stirling, which is a journey of 10 minutes.
 In 2005-06 there were 468,849 passenger journeys from the station, a rise of 9.6 percent on the previous year.

+Road

 As late as the 1970s, through traffic from Falkirk and Glasgow passed the outskirts of Larbert.
 Motorway construction in the area from 1980 onwards ran Central Scotland's important trunk roads close to Larbert.
 The nearest motorway is the M876, of which Junction 2 is the interchange for Larbert.
 The motorway connects with the M80, the principal route into Glasgow.
 The M9, the main route into Edinburgh, passes east of Larbert.
 The motorway's Junction 7 (Kincardine Bridge) is the nearest interchange for Larbert.

+Bus

-McGill's Scotland East provide local bus services in Larbert and surrounding communities.
+McGill's Midland Bluebird provide local bus services in Larbert and surrounding communities.
 Included is the local 'Circular' bus service, which connects Larbert with Stenhousemuir, Camelon, Bainsford and Falkirk.
 The nearest bus station to Larbert is in Falkirk.